vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 ## Minimum Requirements

-We officially support the two latest major iOS versions.
+We officially support iOS _10.0_ as iOS _Deployment Target_.
 You can try older versions but there are no guarantees it will work as expected.

-_Note:_ The Sinch SDK library uses Automatic Reference Counting (ARC).
-However, it can still be used in non-ARC projects.

 ## Note on Sinch.framework File Size vs. Linked Size